MrBunn448/PR.Student-Housing-BV-case/README.md

 - **"Client cannot connect to Server":** Ensure the server terminal is running on port 3001.
 - **"Access denied for user 'root'@'localhost'":** You forgot to update the password in `server/server.js` or `server/setup_database.js`.
 - **"Module not found":** You forgot to run `npm install` in the specific folder (client or server).
+- **If you get a error related to windows policy restrictions use the "Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted" command in powershell to allow scripts to run.